-Over 180 different food items will be served at Levi's Stadium, with 17 types of quick-service concepts that will be named for exactly what they're selling.
+Over 180 different food items are served at Levi's Stadium, with 17 types of quick-service concepts that are named for exactly what they're selling.
 They include Franks (nitrate-free, with a vegan option), Burgers (with American Kobe beef and vegan burgers), Curry (Indian-style, with spiced naan, cassava chips, and varieties like Rajisthani lamb and vegan navy bean and kale), Tortas, Soft Serve, Barbecue (pulled pork or pulled jackfruit), Panini and Steamed Buns (Asian-style bao in Peking duck, pork belly, and vegan portobello varieties).

 There are also kid's meals at meny stands with choices like pizza, hot dogs, and chicken tenders.
 Vegans and vegetarians also have plenty of options available.

-On the upper concourse, there is a Mondo Burrito, a tap room with 42 different draft beers, and many places will have wine available.
-There is also Michael Mina's Bourbon Steak & Pub, a high-end steakhouse with a casual pub that will also be open on non-game days.
+On the upper concourse, there is a Mondo Burrito, a tap room with 42 different draft beers, and many places have wine available.
+There is also Michael Mina's Bourbon Steak & Pub, a high-end steakhouse with a casual pub that is also open on non-game days.

-The San Francisco 49ers' flagship team store will be located inside Intel Gate A at Levi's Stadium.
-The year-round store will exist in a 13,000 square foot area and feature officially licensed team merchandise.
-You can also purchase merchandise from the San Francisco 49ers official online store.
+The San Francisco 49ers' flagship team store is located inside Intel Gate A at Levi's Stadium.
+The year-round store exists in a 13,000 square foot area and feature officially licensed team merchandise.

 - Monday to Saturday (In-Season): 9:30 AM - 7:00 PM